 We are highly dependent on our Chief Executive Officer and Chairman, Dr. Shoshana Shendelman, and our Chief Medical Officer, Dr. Riccardo Perfetti.
-Each of them may currently terminate their employment with us at any time.
+Each of them may currently terminate their employment with us at any time and will continue to be able to do so after the closing of this offering.
 The loss of the services of either of these persons could impede the achievement of our research, development and commercialization objectives.